North Star Mine and Powerhouse: History

 The French Lead, or North Star vein, was discovered in the Fall of 1851 by the Lavance Brothers, who with nine other Frenchmen, formed the Helvetia and Lafayette Gold Mining Company.
 In 1858, the sheriff sold the company to Edward McLaughlin to settle an $8,000 judgement.
-In Feb.
-1860, it was purchased for $15,000 by the owners of the North Star Group, which became the North Star Quartz Mining Co. in 1861.
+In February 1860, it was purchased for $15,000 by the owners of the North Star Group, which became the North Star Quartz Mining Co. in 1861.
 The North Star Gold Mining co. was incorporated in 1867.
 The mine shut down in 1875 after reaching a depth of 1,200 feet.
 The North Star Mining Co. was incorporated in May 1884, by William Bowers Bourn II, and the mine was reopened.
 Bourn sold the North Star to James Duncan Hague in 1887.
 Hague reorganized the company as the North Star Mines Co. in 1889, and acquired Gold Hill, New York Hill, and the Massachusetts Hill mines.

 The Lafayette Hill ledge by Wolf Creek was pronounced by the State Geologist in 1855 as being one of the best-producing for quartz mining in California.In the 1860s, reserves were estimated to be not less than thirty thousand tons, worth in the aggregate of $900,000.

 Competition between Grass Valley Gold District's 95 mines was fierce, forcing them to open, close, and re-open at various times.
 Each was concerned with power sources to extract the gold.
 Many, like the North Star, used wood-fired engines to generate steam, depending on the surrounding forest for firewood.
 The North Star Mine was the Grass Valley Gold District's deepest mine, measuring 4000 ft vertical depth.

-The North Star House at the North Star Mine was built by Julia Morgan.
+The North Star House was designed by Julia Morgan and is 1.5 miles from the North Star Mine.